Anticipating Spring - Daffodils on West Quay

 Send comments and material to:

 Every few weeks the Anonymous Crocheter makes a colourful crochet covering for the Post Office mail box in Abingdon Square.
 We all very much enjoy these, sadly I only started photographing them recently, if any of our readers has photos I'd love to add them.

 for Halloween we had two crochet bats, we called them Freddie and Debbie, hanging from the railing bordering the river at the end of East St Helen's.
 'The Secret Crocheter' asks you to support her charity, Just Giving.
 (Click on this link to open webpage.)

-And a new crochet, 'Christmas Lights', photograph courtesy of Sandra North.
+And a new crochet, 'Valentine's Day', photograph courtesy of Sandra North.

 Photograph by Sandra North

 The Barbados - Kate Law spends some days there, snorkelling, kyaking, paddle boarding.
 Ah, bliss!

 The Old and the New in Ghana

 Many years ago our webmaster spent three years, or maybe eternity, teaching in a high school in North Ghana.
 Several of my students still keep in touch, in particular, Mohamadu Cabilla who includes in his messages of the struggles and pains of living in Ghana, random photos of local scenes. some traditional - 'Village Women at Well', some almost medieval, 'Traditional Household Gods'.